jsnrlbt/CISSP/Chapter 19 - Investigations.md

         - 7.1.3 Investigative techniques
         - 7.1.4 Digital forensics tools, tactics, and procedures
         - 7.1.5 Artifacts (e.g., data, computer, network, mobile device)

-In this chapter, we explore the process of investigating computer security incidents and collecting evidence when appropriate.
-This chapter also includes a complete discussion of ethical issues and the code of conduct for information security practitioners.

 As a security professional, you must be familiar with the various types of investigations.
 These include administrative, criminal, civil, and regulatory investigations, as well as investigations that involve industry standards.
 You must be familiar with the standards of evidence used in each investigation type and the forensic procedures used to gather evidence in support of investigations.